 In other words, you cannot manage external investments with the M1 Finance platform.

 There are a lot of people who may benefit from using M1 Finance to establish an investment portfolio.
-The tool is a great fit for those who are just getting their feet wet with investing.
+The tool is an excellent fit for those who are just getting their feet wet with investing.

 You may also benefit from choosing M1 Finance if you want more control over your investments.

-The bottom line is that M1 Finance offers a good balance between completely automated investment platforms and personally controlled and completely customized portfolios.
+The bottom line is that M1 Finance offers the right balance between completely automated investment platforms and personally controlled and completely customized portfolios.

 Unfortunately, M1 Finance tends not to be very suitable for active traders.
 If you’re a day trader interested in consistent investment trading, then you may want to look elsewhere.

 M1 Finance is best for individuals who are interested in a passive investment strategy.
-You need to be OK with waiting for a trading window to allocate their funds.
+You need to be OK with waiting for a trading window to allocate your funds.

 When thinking about the merits of M1 Finance as an investment tool, keep in mind that it’s a free platform.